 Occupational safety includes all aspects of mental, social, and physical health, as well as safety in the workplace.
 It’s a collective term to refer to the company’s initiatives and programs to avoid hazards and injuries in the work environment.

 Each industry poses different safety hazards, and the spectrum of such risks ranges from mild to imminent and severe physical dangers.
 Imminent causes include chemical hazards, explosions, or fires.
-Milder safety hazards may consist of threats in general well-being, mental capacity, workloads, or ergonomics.
+With the correct ventilation, appropriate storage, fire extinguishers, and chemical drip trays from STOREMASTA, to name but a few safety precautions, these risks can be kept to a minimum.
+Milder safety hazards may consist of threats to general well-being, mental capacity, workloads, or ergonomics.
 The latter type of risk mostly happens in an office setting.
 Then again, regardless of the business, accidents can happen at any time.

 Occupational safety can save the business money